jwdebelius/q2-sidle/docs/source/read_preperation.rst

 		* Single end reads: `Moving Pictures Option 2`_
 		* Paired end reads: `Alternative Methods of Read Joining`_ Tutorial

 * Make sure to trim your sequences to the same length that was used for your database.
-You can do this with  the command,
+You can do this with  the command

 .. code-block:: bash